-Recently, with the advent of technology-powered automated programmatic real-time buying, we have been able to break away from human-driven media buying, where limitations such as negotiations and time constraints have disappeared.
+Recently, with the advent of technology-powered automated programmatic real-time buying, we have been able to break away from human-driven media buying, with limitations such as negotiations and time constraints having disappeared.

 In the face of all these changes, one incorrect perception for B-to-B marketers is that, when marketing products to business clients, they are marketing to a single decision maker.
 A recent study from the CEB and Motista confirms that, in almost every case of a complex enterprise sale, there are 5.4 decision makers on average involved in a group decision.
 TechTarget puts the number of people in a group decision team at seven.
 Everyone on your sales team knows that groups make buying decisions.